Taking Care of Parents: 10 Things Adult Children Caregivers Must Know

 In marriages, the man—who is usually the primary income earner—controls the money.
 The means that men, more than women, meet with financial planners.

 While income may be set aside for retirement, little thought is given to setting up separate retirement accounts for a wife or to making a plan for a wife’s health care needs independent of a husband.
 Why?
-Like talking about future care needs for parents, taking care of women who give up years of their lives to be a family caregiver is an uncomfortable subject.
+Like talking about future care needs for parents, taking care of women who give up years of their lives to be family caregivers is an uncomfortable subject.

 For More on the Subject of Women, Caregiving, and Money, See What to Do When Work and Caregiving Collide